pomodoro system design

 There are many pomodoro trackers out there, but I really like this one prompting “what did you do?”
 It forces me to pause and briefly consider how my current sub-task contributes toward the overall project.
 Many unproductive rabbit holes have been avoided this way.
-For fun, I’ve extracted all my responses from 2022 into a word cloud depicting how I use my time (see below).
+To depict how my time was used in 2022, I created a word cloud (see below).

 Another unexpected benefit is that starting a tomato can help me overcome the activation energy for beginning work.
 Say I’m feeling tired, or there’s a task I just don’t feel like doing.
 I’ll negotiate with myself: “spend one tomato on this task; if afterward you’re still not in the mood, you can stop.”
 Almost always I’ll find my groove and become motivated.

-Now I’ll discuss how I’ve integrated the pomodoro method on a daily and weekly basis, and how minor tweaks made a big difference for mental health and relationship with work.
+Now I’ll discuss how I’ve integrated the pomodoro method into my workflow, and how minor tweaks have made a big difference for my mental health and relationship with work.

 System 1: daily quota

 Initially I employed a simple system: each day, complete \(\geq n\) tomatoes.
 The quota may vary, but typically \(n=16\).
-Surprisingly, this amount of deep work can be intense.
-On average, most people are productive for three hours per day.
 Note I count essential meetings as one tomato, regardless of length; this makes the quota attainable on days my calendar is jammed.